tpluscode/tpluscode.github.io/source/_posts/2016-02-17-rest-misconceptions-0.markdown

 this post I will introduce (again) the basics of REST as defined by Roy T. Fielding.

 <!--more-->

+In this series:

+1. Misuse of URIs
+1. Not linked enough
+1. Leaky business
+1. Resources are application state
+1. REST "documentation"

 Boy, have we been chasing our own tails since the year 2000?
 Why 2000, you ask?
 That's when Roy T. Fielding published his famous dissertation titled *Architectural Styles and the Design of Network-based Software Architectures*.
 This groundbreaking